Galacticai/ScreenFIRE/docs/index.md

  - Homemade icons (Nice & clean icons instead of the default gtk icons)
  - Add filters for sreenshot (tinting, white balance.
 Etc.)
  - Add blur/pixelate effect for screenshot (ex: blur sensitive area of screenshot)
+ - Cool UI animations where fitting and possible
  - Refactor GUI code into `Companion` namespace(s)
  - (And a lot more stuff)